 Over time, this imbalance between the muscles of your lower back, legs and stomach can cause severe lower back muscle pain – even when you’re not sitting down.

 This video explains how muscle imbalances affect your pain, and how to fix them.

 So which muscles are behind your back pain?
 Let’s take a quick look at the four most common postural dysfunctions behind nearly all back pain… and the muscles behind those dysfunctions.

-Forward Head and Neck
+Forward head and neck

+If you’re wondering what muscles cause neck pain, these are some of the culprits.
 Forward head posture and shoulders rounded forward are common signs of this set of muscle imbalances.